gitex-flow/gitex-flow-node/README.md

 ### Bugfix

-Bugfix branches are similar to feature branches, but are used for fixing bugs.
+Bugfix branches are similar to feature branches, but intented for bug fixing.
 This is useful for bugs which are not fixable as a hotfix (breaking change, low prio bug).

 **List active bugfixes**